FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 ![Preview of the generator](/assets/develop/getting-started/template-generator.png)

-If you want to either use Kotlin, Mojang's official mappings rather than the Yarn mappings, or want to add data generators, you can select the appropriate options in the `Advanced Options` section.
+If you either want to use Kotlin, or Mojang's official mappings rather than the Yarn mappings, or want to add data generators, you can select the appropriate options in the `Advanced Options` section.

 ![Advanced options section](/assets/develop/getting-started/template-generator-advanced.png)